-Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies f) how the proposed infrastructure contributes to the strategic form or function, or enables the planned growth and intensification, of Auckland; the type, scale and extent of adverse effects on the identified values of the area or feature, taking into account: i. scheduled sites and places of significance and value to Mana Whenua; ii. significant public open space areas, including harbours; iii. hilltops and high points that are publicly accessible scenic lookouts; iv. high-use recreation areas; v. natural ecosystems and habitats; and vi. the extent to which the proposed infrastructure or upgrade can avoid adverse effects on the values of the area, and where these adverse effects cannot practicably be avoided, then the extent to which adverse effects on the values of the area can be appropriately remedied or mitigated. h) whether adverse effects on the identified values of the area or feature must be avoided pursuant to any national policy statement, national environmental standard, or regional policy statement.
+Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies f) how the proposed infrastructure contributes to the strategic form or function, or enables the planned g) the type, scale and extent of adverse effects on the identified values of the area or feature, taking in i. scheduled sites and places of significance and value to Mana Whenua; ii. significant public open space areas, including harbours; iii. hilltops and high points that are publicly accessible scenic lookouts; iv. high-use recreation areas; v. natural ecosystems and habitats; and vi. the extent to which the proposed infrastructure or upgrade can avoid adverse effects on the effects cannot practicably be avoided, then the extent to which adverse effects on the value mitigated. h) whether adverse effects on the identified values of the area or feature must be avoided pursuant to a environmental standard, or regional policy statement.
 Auckland Unitary Plan Chapter I, 6.35 Drury 1 [DP] NoR D2 3.
 Ecology is maintained and enhanced through riparian margin re-planting at the time of development, building set-backs and landscaping.
 9. Require native riparian planting along waterways.